Filimon-H/alx-pre_course/README.md

 **Filimon H/Mariam's First Git hub project**

-_This is the readme file preview by Filimon H/Mariam_
+_This is a readme file preview by Filimon H/Mariam_

 _I am very excited about alx._